CLOVIS-AI/documents/category-theory.md

 - Composable arrows much remain composable (`f` and `g` were composable, so `f'` and `g'` must be as well)

 Functors must map every object and every arrow, however they can map to a subset of the category they map to.

+In small categories, functors are regular functions on objects.

 ##### Faithful, full, constant, endofunctors and bifunctors